Path integral approach to universal dynamics of reservoir computers: Path Integral Representation

 Before moving on to the next section, we explain why $K(q)$ should take a non-zero finite value as $N\to\infty$, from the point of view of the effective equation of motion.
 Let us consider the case where $K(q)$ becomes zero ($\sorder{N^0}$).
 In this case, $\kappa_n$ becomes $\sorder{N^0}$ and vanish in the limit, and then, all time-correlation functions of $\eta(t)$ also become zero from \siki{e:cumulant_eta}.
 These conditions can be achieved only when $\eta(t)$ is identically zero for arbitrary time.
 Because the effective equation of motion depends on the probability distribution $P_J$ only through $\eta(t)$, the dynamics are not changed by choice of $P_j$.
 Therefore, we should tune parameters for $K$ to be non-zero in the limit so that the probability distribution has non-negligible effects on the averaged dynamics.

+That is, the dynamics of the RCs is mostly controlled by the external input $b_i(t)$ and sub-leading terms mentioned above appears as small perturbations to $r_i(t)$ with small amplitudes in the order $\order{N^{-1}}$.
+Then, each node behaves as single independent damping system under the external input $b_i(t)$ in the case of $K(q)=0$.
+This leads to that the parameters of the probability function of the coupling $J_{ij}$ have only tiny effects on the RC performance.

 How about the case where $K(q)$ becomes divergent?
 In this case, each $\kappa_b$ in \siki{e:DefSbar} is not finite ($\order{N^0}$) but divergent, and all time-correlation functions of $\eta$ becomes divergent.
 In the case where the amplitude of the external input $b_i(t)$ does not depend on the network size $N$ and has finite ($\order{N^0}$) values in the limit, $\eta(t)$ takes very large values compared to it.
 Therefore, the terms $b_i(t)$ in the effective equation of motion (\siki{e:effective EOM}) can be neglected.
+Actually, the case of $K(q)\sim\mathcal{O}(N)$ corresponds to a very limited region of the parameter space in the Fig.~6-7, such as $1/J\to 0$ or $J_0/J\to \infty$, where the computational performance is typically not good.
 This argument shows that we should keep $K(q)$ finite to achieve the RC scheme.

 The above arguments show the necessity of tuning to retain $K(q)$ non-zero and finite ($\order{N^0}$) as $N\to \infty$.
 In the next section, we investigate the resultant forms of $K(q)$ by this parameter-tuning and find that they are classified into several ``universality" classes.